-In this configuration shown in Figure 1-3, a single resource group managed-server-rg includes the Managed Server resources running on Node 1 and Node 2.
+In this configuration shown in Figure 3, "WebLogic Server Configured as a Multi-Master Resource," on page 25, a single resource group managed-server-rg includes the Managed Server resources running on Node 1 and Node 2.
 Each Managed Server resource depends on a logical host resource and group that contains only one node.